mxmaxime/dotfiles/docker.md

 - `dkstats redis` which applies a grep filter if a parameter is supplied.

 ## htop like
-- `dktop` very basic informations. [https://www.techietown.info/2017/03/docker-container-monitoring-using-docker-stats/](Can customize it easily).
+- `dktop` very basic informations.
+[Can customize it easily](https://www.techietown.info/2017/03/docker-container-monitoring-using-docker-stats/).